deanna-stover/coursesCNU/2020/idst270fall2020/media-essay.md

 ## Evaluation Criteria

 * Uses adequate **textual evidence** (direct quotations, summaries, and paraphrased passages) to support any claims
-  * This is especially important for close reading, but should also be employed when Hyper and Machine reading.
+  * This is especially important for the close reading, but should also be employed when Hyper and Machine reading

 * **Thinks critically** about the reading experience instead of simply stating feelings or facts